 1. Preparing for Your Engagement Photos

-The last thing you want to do is scrambling and choosing your outfit and vibe the night before.
-The more you prepare ahead of time, the more confident you will and the more relieved you will be leading up to and at the session.
-Anyone remember our mom’s pre photoshoot mega stress sessions growing up?
+The last thing you want to do is scramble and choose your outfit and vibe the night before.
+The more you prepare ahead of time, the more confident you will be and the more relieved you will be leading up to and at the session.
+Does anyone remember our mom’s pre photoshoot mega stress sessions growing up?
 Uhh, I do and I am not trying to make my boo feel that.
-Ain’t nobody got time for dat.
+Ain’t nobody got time for that.

 Pre-session tension and stress can weirdly show up in your final photos so here are some things you should do prior to your session: